Gimme Shelter follows The Rolling Stones on their 1969 US tour, catching them at their absolute apex.

 He got more publicity than he could have imagined.

-During the concert, the film crew actually captured a concert attendee being stabbed to death by a member of the Hells Angels not 30 feet from The Rolling Stones’ performance.
+During the concert, the film crew actually captured 18-year-old African American concert attendee Meredith Hunter being stabbed to death by a member of the Hells Angels not 30 feet from The Rolling Stones’ performance.

 Gimme Shelter does feature some big acts, including Jefferson Airplane, The Grateful Dead, Neil Young and Crazy Horse and Ike and Tina Turner doing a rendition of the Otis Redding classic I’ve Been Loving You Too Long.